ArziPL/chat-app/README.md

 ````
 ### HOST

-Hosted on Vercel, default account
+Hosted on Vercel, default account.
+Using free plan of Pusher, default account.
 ***

 <div align="center">Hope you had a good time here.
 If you liked the project, leave a ⭐ and visit <a href="https://github.com/ArziPL">my profile</a> to send feedback, check other projects, or make something cool together</p></div>